-Located on the west side of McKee Library, the ARC provides services that can be tailored to meet the specific needs of each individual student.
+Located in the McKee Library, the ARC provides services that can be tailored to meet the specific needs of each individual student.
 The Academic Resource Center is open Monday through Friday, 8:00 a.m. to 4:30 p.m.

-The Academic Resource Center provides academic support, career exploration and services, mental health counseling, peer academic coaching services, individualized tutoring, and testing/placement services to all students enrolled at Oklahoma Panhandle State University.
-The ARC also seeks to aid first-generation students, low-income students, students with disabilities, and students with academic or curricular deficiencies.
+The Academic Resource Center provides academic support, career exploration and services, mental health counseling, peer mentoring services, individualized tutoring, and testing/placement services to all students enrolled at Oklahoma Panhandle State University.
+The ARC also seeks to promote first-year success for all students, providing more intensive services for first-generation students, students with disabilities, and students with academic or curricular deficiencies.
 Our mission is to maximize the academic success and persistence to graduation of all OPSU students by helping them develop awareness of the learning opportunities available to them and assisting them in their personal growth.

-In support of OPSU's commitment to academic excellence, the ARC supports the development of knowledge, intellectual skills and practice, personal and social values and transformation in all students.
-The Academic Resource Center promotes high academic achievement and educates students about the wide variety of resources available to them to help them achieve that goal.
+In support of OPSU's commitment to academic excellence, the ARC promotes high academic achievement and educates students about the wide variety of resources available to them.
 The ARC serves all OPSU students interested in strengthening their academic performance, and our programs and services provide a variety of opportunities that help students engage more fully in their education and achieve their potential for academic success.